bhullarshubh/Banks-and-currencies/Readme2.md

 currency being converted to (next).

 ### List-
-It will contain the index, currency conversion, and a pointer to the next.
+It will contain the index, currency conversion, and a pointer to the next node.

 ---